How to Fix Apex Legends Crashing in Ranked Mode?

 Find the Details of the Current Graphics Card You are Using

-4. Then, go to the graphics card manufacturer’s website and download the latest drivers for your graphics card.
+4. Visit your graphics card manufacturer’s website and download the latest drivers.

 Use the latest driver to fix the issue